Photo Credit: ©GettyImages/Darwin Brandis

 11. Prioritize your family.

-A leader must be well-thought-of, committed to his wife,…attentive to his own children and having their respect.
+A leader must be well-thought-of, committed to his wife…attentive to his own children and having their respect.
 For if someone is unable to handle his own affairs, how can he take care of God’s church?
-(I Timothy 3:2-5, Msg)
+(2 Timothy 3:2-5, Msg)

 12. Refuse to use ministry to satisfy your personal ambition.

 Should you then seek great things for yourself?
-Seek them not.
-(Jeremiah 45:5, NIV)
+Do not seek them.
+(Jeremiah 45:5)

 13. Love people, not just crowds.